-Disable switching after switch occurs - As an example scenario, imagine a Video Panel switches and the operator watches the camera, then another alarm occurs on a different camera that causes a second switch to a new view.
+- Disable switching after switch occurs As an example scenario, imagine a Video Panel switches and the operator watches the camera, then another alarm occurs on a different camera that causes a second switch to a new view.
 The operator may be frustrated that the view has automatically changed.
 In such a case, it might be useful to Disable switching after one switch occurs.
-However, if the operator needs to re-enable switching, the operator must right-click on the live view and select the Enable Automatic Switching menu option.

-• Hide switched view after seconds - If the view should be blank unless an event of interest has occurred, then select this option.
+However, if the operator needs to re-enable switching, the operator must right-click on the live view and select the Enable Automatic Switching menu option. - Hide switched view after seconds If the view should be blank unless an event of interest has occurred, then select this option.
 When no event has occurred, the panel will be black with the text "Waiting for event."
 When an event occurs, the video will pop up and a countdown timer will be displayed that shows how many seconds are left until the "Waiting for event" state.
-The number of seconds to wait before blacking out the live view can be specified in the text box.
+The number of seconds to wait before blacking out the live view can be specified in the text box. - Go back to previous state after seconds As an example scenario, you are watching live (or historica)l video for camera 1.
+The panel switches to show an alarm raised from camera 2.
+Sixty seconds later, camera 1 goes back to previous state, that is, continues playing live (or historical) video for camera 1.

+Note:
-Note: Symphony will not automatically switch a Video Panel to a camera that is already being displayed in another camera panel in that Multi View.

-After a Video Panel automatically switches it will not automatically switch to another camera for 8 seconds.

-If multiple Video Panels within a Multi View switch based on activity, only one will switch - the one that switched furthest in the past.
-Each Multi View operates independently; therefore, if you have 2 cameras in different Multi Views set to automatically switch based on activity, they may both be showing the same camera.
+- Symphony will not automatically switch a Video Panel to a camera that is already being displayed in another camera panel in that Camera View. - 2.
+After a Video Panel automatically switches it will not automatically switch to another camera for 8 seconds. - 3.
+If multiple Video Panels within a Camera View switch based on activity, only one will switch the one that switched furthest in the past.
+Each Camera View operates independently; therefore, if you have 2 cameras in different Camera Views set to automatically switch based on activity, they may both be showing the same camera. - 4.
+To disable switching, the user must click on the video image in the panel.

-Important: To hide the view until next event, one-time only, right-click on the Video Panel and select Hide view until next event.
+Important: To hide the view until next event, one-time only, right-click on the Video Panel and select Hide View Until Next Event.